Policies of Pedigree International Registry

 The identification number of the recipient that carried the animal must be indicated on that animal’s application for registration.
 A service memo is required if the Sire was not owned by the owner of the Dam at the time of breeding.

 The owner of the Donor Doe is responsible for the registration of all kids submitted for registration from the flushing of that specific Donor Doe.
-If the owner of the Donor Doe sells recipients or is in a ‘joint venture’ on the flushing of any Donor Doe, the breeder on record of the Donor Doe is still responsible for the registration and fees of all kids submitted for registration from any single flush.
+If the owner of the Donor Doe sells recipients or is in a ‘joint venture’ on the flushing of any Donor Doe, the breeder on record of the Donor Doe is still responsible for the registration and submission of all fees associated with that flush.
 All kids submitted for registration from an ET program must be Parent Verified by UC Davis DNA testing.
 A copy of the parent verification must be presented with the original application for registration.
 The breeder may call PI ahead to reserve PI registration numbers for the kids to be DNA tested but the actual registration can not be completed until the DNA parentage verification has been preformed and submitted to PI with the animal application.

 In the event that some embryos were frozen, the owner of the frozen embryos at the time of thawing will be responsible for the registration of all thawed embryos.
 The appropriate paperwork on the flush, freezing, selling, thawing, implantation , and DNA parentage verification of the embryos must be submitted with the animal application.